pivotal/docs-tap/install.hbs.md

 ## <a id='relocate-images'></a>Relocate images to a registry

 VMware recommends relocating the images from VMware Tanzu Network registry to your own container image registry before attempting installation.
-If you don't relocate the images, Tanzu Application Platform will depend on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
+If you don't relocate the images, Tanzu Application Platform depends on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
 The option to skip relocation is documented for evaluation and proof-of-concept only.